daytime-em/mux-exoplayer/README.md

 Add a dependency compatible with your version of ExoPlayer.
-The full list of supported versions can be found [here](https://docs.mux.com/guides/data/monitor-exoplayer#1-install-the-mux-data-sdk)
+The full list of supported versions can be found [here](https://docs.mux.com/guides/data/monitor-exoplayer#1-install-the-mux-data-sdk) you can change anything in here I'm just deleting this fork when i'm done

 ```groovy
 api 'com.mux.stats.sdk.muxstats:MuxExoPlayer_(ExoPlayer SDK version with underscores):(Mux SDK version)'